-41. Other disclosure requirements
+42. Other disclosure requirements

-41. Other disclosure requirements
+42. Other disclosure requirements

-41.1.
+42.1.
 Environment

-There is no significant environmental risk due to the activity of the Entity, and therefore, it is not necessary to include any specific breakdown on environmental information in the document (Order of the Ministry of Justice JUS/471/2017).
+There is no significant environmental risk due to the activity of the Group, and therefore, it is not necessary to include any specific breakdown on environmental information in the document (Order of the Ministry of Justice JUS/471/2017).

-CaixaBank is committed to carrying out its business, projects, products and services in the most environmentally-friendly way possible (see the corresponding section in the accompanying Management Report).
+The Group is committed to carrying out its business, projects, products and services in the most environmentally-friendly way possible (see the corresponding section in the accompanying Management Report).

-In 2018 the Entity did not receive any major fines or sanctions in relation to compliance with environmental regulations.
+In 2018, the Group did not receive any major fines or sanctions in relation to compliance with environmental regulations.

-41.2.
+42.2.
 Customer service

-CaixaBank has a Customer Service Office in charge of handling and resolving customer complaints and claims.
+CaixaBank has a Customer Service Office charged with handling and resolving customer complaints and claims.
 This office has no connections with commercial services and performs its duties with independent judgment and according to the protection rules for financial services customers.